bquast/PM-Replication/README.md

     work)
 3.  help produce a publishable paper.

-In the sections below we will develop these ideas in more detail.
+In the sections below we will develop these ideas in some more detail.

 Familiarise with research tools
 -------------------------------